garrettw/vitals/README.md

 had a Sass version, I came to find that there were some grid systems that were built primarily for Sass usage.

-... like Bourbon Neat.
+... like [Bourbon Neat](http://neat.bourbon.io/).
 I was about to adopt that as my own when I realized that it was a float-based grid like the Bootstrap and Foundation I had left behind.
 But I did appreciate its emphasis on semantics, and I wanted to hang onto that as I looked for a flexbox-based system.

-So I found a project called Batch that implemented flexbox while using Bourbon as a dependency.
+So I found a project called [Batch](http://martskin.github.io/batch/) that implemented flexbox using Sass.
 It looked cool until I saw the unsemantic class names that resembled Bootstrap.

 I figured surely it wouldn't take much to adapt Batch into something that would allow better semantics.
 So that's what I've done here.